-The Corporation's Board of Directors met eight times during the year ended June 30, 2021.
-Among incumbent Directors, there were three absences from these meetings.
+The Corporation's Board of Directors met six times during the year ended June 30, 2024.
+Among incumbent Directors, there was one absence from these meetings.
 The Audit Committee met five times during the year.
 The Nominating and Governance Committee met two times during the year.
-The Compensation and Executive Development Committee met five times during the year.
-Each incumbent Director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and of the Committees on which the Director served.
+The Compensation and Human Capital Committee met three times during the year.
+All directors attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and of the Committees on which they served.